This morning while trying

 big part too.
 Looking at a map before

-hiking this route I assumed a moderate hike considering the distance and
+hiking this route, I assumed a moderate hike considering the distance and

 elevation gain, but I had no idea that Indian Creek Horse Trail is about the